supriantositompul/TiketKu-Using-SpringBoot/README.md

-# TiketMovie
+# TiketKu

-TiketKu adalah website penjualan tiket bioskop yang memungkinkan pengguna untuk memesan tiket film secara online dan melakukan pembayaran melalui berbagai metode pembayaran yang aman.
-Website ini telah dibuat dengan integrasi `payment gateway` untuk memastikan transaksi yang aman dan mudah.
+TiketKu is a cinema ticket booking website that allows users to book movie tickets online and make payments through various secure payment methods.
+This website has been developed with `payment gateway` integration to ensure safe and easy transactions.

-## Teknologi yang Digunakan
+## Technologies Used

-- **Frontend:** HTML, CSS, JavaScript, Bootstrap
+- **Frontend:** HTML, CSS, JavaScript, Bootstrap, Thymeleaf
 - **Backend:** Spring Boot
-- **Database:** MySql
+- **Database:** MySQL
 - **Payment Gateway:** Midtrans
 - **Version Control:** Git
 - **Security:** Spring Security using JPA